JoramKeijser/interneuron_evolution/README.md

 ## Acknowledgements

-Thanks to Patrick Mineault for writing the [Good Research Codebook](https://goodresearch.dev/).
+Thanks to Patrick Mineault for writing the [Good Research Codebook](https://goodresearch.dev/) that we used as guideline for developing this code.